frederic-perez/AmE-dictionary/data/dictionary.md

 __hogwash__ _n_ Worthless, false, or ridiculous speech or writing; nonsense. _Syn_ bunkum, guff, rot _The entire article is hogwash, and I demand that you print a retraction posthaste!_
 __hoist<sup>1</sup>__ _n_ :es: montacargas
 __hoist<sup>2</sup>__ _v_ :three::hammer: (hoisted) :es: alzar
+__hoity-toity__ _adj_ /hoy-tee-TOY-tee/ _The guidance counselor emphasized that students do not need to go to a hoity-toity college to achieve success._
 __hokey__ _adj_
 __hokum__ _n_ :three::hammer: _Starry _Love the Coopers_ is a bunch of ho-ho-hokum._
 __hold a referendum__